7th Annual Tim McKay Memorial

 Prizes such as New Nikon Monarch binoculars, a spotting scope and tri-pod, a pelagic bird watching trip, various dinners, and more will be awarded to the members of the winning teams in each category that bring in the most money.

-Why: Birdathon proceeds benefit the NEC and Redwood Region Audubon Society equally.
+Birdathon proceeds benefit the Northcoast Environmental Center and Redwood Region Audubon Society (RRAS) equally.
 The NEC and RRAS do a tremendous amount for our community.
-They work on a shoestring and succeed only with determination, devotion and aid from great volunteers.
-For over 40 years, the NEC has served as a vital hub for information and programs that involve, inform and inspire residents with regard to environmental issues that matter most on California’s North Coast.
+They work on a shoestring budget and succeed only with determination, devotion and aid from great volunteers.
+For 50 years, the NEC has served as a vital hub for information and programs that involve, inform and inspire residents with regard to environmental issues that matter most on California’s North Coast.
 From watershed awareness and climate action to beach cleanups and celebratory all-species parades, the NEC has been at the forefront for all of us.

 RRAS is an all volunteer organization and it is amazing that they coordinate the leadership of weekly and monthly bird and nature walks, write and publish The Sandpiper (the monthly newsletter which comes packaged with EcoNews), provide educational programs for local teachers and schools, host topical speakers once a month, and use reserve funds to help purchase at-risk properties for the improvement of habitat for birds and humans.